-The common question many people have when they realize that they may need retainers either to prevent teeth from getting out of position or as a follow-on to having braces removed is how much are retainers?
+The common question many people have when they realize that they may need retainers either to prevent teeth from getting out of position or as a follow-on to having braces removed is how much are retainers cost?
 However, the earlier patients realize that the retainers help preserve the correct alignment of their teeth and are a significant part of their treatment (Naidu S & Suresh A, 2018), the earlier they can start preparing themselves for all that wearing retainers involves.

 One question many people ask is “what is the best retainer?”
-The short answer is: different retainers have advantages and disadvantages, so you should make this decision with your orthodontist.
+The short answer is: different retainers have advantages and disadvantages, so you should make this decision with your orthodontist near me.
 For example, research has shown that some people prefer vacuum-formed retainers (VFRs) because it is less likely to be broken and more aesthetically pleasing than Hawley retainers.
 However, both of these are just as likely to be lost as each other (Lisa Hichens et al., 2007).
 If you are more concerned about losing your retainer than about the aesthetics, then you will want to get something else.

 While the question may seem simple at first, the fact is retainer cost and the retainer’s price will differ significantly from one type to another and even from patient to patient, depending on your kind of insurance and your individual needs.